Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Introduction

 where $w$ is the vector of measurements of a function $w(\alpha, \beta, \gamma)$ on $\mrm{SO}(3)$, $\Phi\in \mbb{C}^{M\times N}$ with $M<N$ is the measurement matrix of the band-limited Wigner $D$-functions sampled at the corresponding locations $(\alpha, \beta, \gamma)$, and $a$ is the vector of coefficients for the band-limited Wigner $D$-function series.
 The direct CS approach to this problem, as done in ~\cite{bangun_sensing_2020}, requires collecting enough random measurements from $\mrm{SO}(3)$ and then using QCBP ($\ell_1$ minimization) to solve for the coefficient vector $a$.
 The need for random measurements from $\mrm{SO}(3)$ derives from the fact that the Wigner $D$-functions are a bounded orthonormal basis for $\mrm{SO}(3)$ and CS theory for BOSs requires measurements from the full domain of orthogonality~\cite{bangun_sensing_2020}.
 As such, the problem in \eqref{eq:initial_cs_linear_problem} is not viable for CS when the measurements are limited to $R \subset \mcl{D}$.

 To avoid this orthogonality problem, we derive an invertible transformation matrix, $V$, that maps $\Phi$ into a new measurement matrix $\Phi'$ containing Slepian functions on $\mrm{SO}(3)$:

 The Slepian basis in $\Phi' = \Phi V^{-1}$ is orthogonal on $R$ as well as on $\mrm{SO}(3)$ and $a' = V a$.
 Moreover, if $R$ is a latitudinal belt on $\mrm{SO}(3)$ where only the polar angle of the measurements is restricted, the Slepian functions are bounded similar to the Wigner $D$-functions but with a factor $\lambda \in (0,1)$ of the Slepian concentration in the denominator.
-Importantly, due to symmetry in the azimuthal and polarization angles of measurement, $V$ preserves sparsity when applied to $a$.
+Importantly, due to symmetry in the azimuthal and polarization angles of measurement, we show that when $V$ is applied to $a$, it has a bounded effect on increasing the sparsity level of the problem.

 Due to the factor $\lambda$ of the concentration, the bound on the Slepian basis in $\Phi'$ can become too large for CS guarantees to be practical because there are Slepian functions whose concentration is near zero.
 To avoid this, we partition the basis into two sets: one set, $\Phi_1'$, containing the Slepian functions with large concentrations on $R$ and the other set, $\Phi_2'$, containing Slepian functions with small concentrations on $R$.
 This partitioning re-expresses \eqref{eq:Phi_a_remap} as